by Corey K. Tournet

 To compound the problem much of our clothing and carpeting is now manufactured with synthetic materials such as polyester and nylon.
 These substances are not biodegradable, and will not break down in a septic system.
 Instead, they accumulate and clog the soil.
 Once these non-organic materials enter the drain field, there is no way to remove them.

-The good news is that lint can be prevented from entering the septic system through the use of a reusable, inline filter which attaches to your washing machine discharge hose.
-The filter, called the Septic Protectorä, retails for $149.95.
+The good news is that lint can be prevented from entering the septic system through the use of a reusable, inline filter, called the Septic Protector, which attaches to your washing machine discharge hose.

 Avoid Excessive Water Use.
 You can also damage your septic system by doing a large number of laundry loads in a short period of time.
 In standard septic systems, solid materials settle in the tank, while effluent flows out into the ground.
 If you put more water into the septic system than it is built to handle, the high volume of water will flood your system, and can also flush solids out of the tank into the drain field.
 A typical washing machine can use up to 62 gallons of water per wash load.
-On a heavy wash day you can easily put 400, 500, 600 gallons of water down the drain in a few hours (many washing machines use 60 or more gallons of water per load).
+On a heavy wash day you can easily put 400, 500, 600 gallons of water down the drain in a few hours.
 The solution is to spread out your water use.
 Do 1 or 2 loads of laundry per day, rather than 10-15 loads on Saturday morning.

 Water softeners can also damage your system by putting too much water through the septic system.
 These devices can put several hundred gallons of water down the drain every week that is not contaminated and does not need to go through the treatment process.
 Fortunately, there are a couple solutions to this problem.
 You can upgrade your softener with a newer efficient model that uses less water and regenerates on demand (when you use x number of gallons of water) instead of a timer system that regenerates whether you use water or not.
 You can also install a mini-septic system for your softener.